 The Cotswolds is a treasure trove for garden lovers and those with a passion for historic houses.
 Both of which are plentiful in this area of England.

-There is the privately owned, Sezincote House and gardens, Hidcote gardens which is run by the National Trust and Batsford Arboretum which has beautiful colours throughout the year.
+There is the privately owned, Sezincote House and gardens, Hidcote gardens which is run by the National Trust and Batsford Arboretum which has beautiful colors throughout the year.
 All of these are well worth a visit and offer huge diversity and variety created with influences from all over the world.

 The Cotswolds is well known for it’s ‘oldy woldy’ pubs full of character, many of which have become highly regarded gastro pubs.